bakrydiarra/Project-3-Portfolio-Marvel-Quiz/README.md

 ![Marvel Quiz](docs/quiz_marvel.png)

-* The Marvel Quiz is a game is a simple straight forward quiz that suits everyone who'd like to test his/her marvel knowledge.
+* The Marvel Quiz is a simple straight forward quiz game that suits everyone who'd like to test his/her marvel knowledge.
-* This is my Project Portfolio 3 submission for Code Institute's Diploma in Web Application Development course.It is basic command-line application based on the programing language Python.
+* This is my Project Portfolio 3 submission for Code Institute's Diploma in Web Application Development course.It is a basic command-line application written with the programing language Python.
   - Live website [here](https://quiz-marvel.herokuapp.com/)
  ---